lemay-ai/sidecar/README.md

-# sidecar
+# Sidecar: Augmenting Word Embedding Models With Expert Knowledge

-Sidecar: Augmenting Word Embedding Models With Expert Knowledge
+This repository was released by Lemay.ai as open source software under the license specified in this repository (GPLv3), and represents the work product described in the research paper "Sidecar: Augmenting Word Embedding Models With Expert Knowledge"

 # Installation